 Thanksgiving Tea and Tour

 Wednesday, November 22, 1 p.m.
 Cherokee Ranch and Castle Little did you know there's a castle — complete with gargoyles — south of the Mile High City.
 Designed by architect Burnham Hoyt (best known for creating Red Rocks Amphitheatre) in the 1920s, the historic edifice perches on a stony outcropping and emulates a fifteenth-century Scottish castle.
 And if you put on your tartan and knitwear, you, too, can channel Outlander at the Castle's Thanksgiving Tea, where you'll daintily nibble scones and sandwiches before touring the manse, its collection of art (including pieces by Sir Christopher Wren) and furniture.
 Tickets, $50, are on sale at Cherokee Ranch.

 Film for All Seasons: Die Hard Wednesday, November 22, 2 and 7 p.m.
 Landmark Mayan Theatre It's that time of year when the important questions are asked and the debate rages over pumpkin pie: Is Die Hard a Christmas movie?
 We're not taking sides, except to say that you should absolutely kick off your holiday season with a screening of the classic action movie, starring Bruce Willis in prime beefcake mode, the late, great Alan Rickman as the inimitable, scene-chewing Hans Gruber, and Bonnie Bedelia's hair.
 Tickets, $8.50, are on sale at Landmark Theatres.
 Yippee-ki-yay, here come the ho-ho-ho-holidays.

 Paws & Claws Night at the Santa Photo Experience Wednesday, November 22, 4 to 7 p.m.
 Southlands Shopping Center

 Every Thanksgiving, Santas pop up in malls around America, kicking off an epic holiday tradition that culminates in blurry photos of toddlers trying to get away from a cigarette-smoke-scented man with a terrifying beard.
 If you absolutely can't live without a framed photo of Kris Kringle on the wall this season, beat the crowds by heading over on Thanksgiving Eve, and skip the kids in favor of your furry children.
 Cats, canines, chameleons, cockatiels and caimans are all welcome.
 The best part?
 Your fur babies won't complain about standing in line, and Santa only has to hand them a treat, and they'll be a very good boy or girl (at least until the treats are gone).

-Since we started Westword, it has been defined as the free, independent voice of Denver, and we would like to keep it that way.
+Since we started Westword, it has been defined as the free, independent voice of Denver, and we'd like to keep it that way.
 With local media under siege, it's more important than ever for us to rally support behind funding our local journalism.
-You can help by participating in our "I Support" membership program, allowing us to keep covering Denver with no paywalls.
+You can help by participating in our "I Support" program, allowing us to keep offering readers access to our incisive coverage of local news, food and culture with no paywalls.